 Hello!
 I am Najib Idrissi, and I am a mathematician.
 I am mainly interested in operads and their applications to algebraic topology, more specifically the study of configuration spaces and their links to graph complexes.

-I work at Paris Diderot University in the Mathematics Department as a maître de conférences (literally “lecturer” in English, it is a permanent B-rank faculty position).
+I work at Paris Diderot University in the Math Department as maître de conférences (= permanent B-rank faculty position).
 I am part of the team-project Algebraic Topology & Geometry of the Institut de Mathématiques de Jussieu–Paris Rive Gauche (IMJ-PRG).

 Between February and August 2018, I was postdoc at ETH Zürich in the group of Thomas Willwacher.
 In November 2017, I defended my doctoral thesis under the direction of Benoit Fresse at the University of Lille.
 You can find more info in my CV.

-Najib Idrissi – Doctoral Thesis, Université Lille 1, .PDF Code University Defense
+N.I.; Doctoral Thesis, Université Lille 1 (.PDF Source University Defense